radwankakar/infrastructure/docs/adr/0013-using-ansible-for-configuration.md

 * Good, because faster start times and easier dependency configuration
 * Bad, because most teams have very different requirements so there wouldn't be many commonalities to create a base image
 * Bad, because we would be responsible for maintaining many different images for all the teams

+### Continue manually managing systems

+* Good, because it's the easiest o ption
+* Bad, because manually
+* Bad, because we would be responsible for maintaining many different images for all the teams